kriszyp/xstyle/README.md

-Xstyle supports all modern browsers, and Internet Explorer back to version 8 (although in IE8, it is not possible to use xstyle CSS directly in style tags, all xstyle CSS must exist in CSS files).
+Xstyle supports all modern browsers, and Internet Explorer back to version 8 (although in IE8, it is not possible to use xstyle CSS directly in style tags, all xstyle CSS must exist in CSS files, which is recommended anyway).

 # Using Xstyle CSS